Scifabric/pybossa/doc/juju_pybossa.rst

 Install Virtualbox & Vagrant
 ============================

-We will install PyBossa in a local virtual machine so you can delete it afterwards if you want.
+We will install PYBOSSA in a local virtual machine so you can delete it afterwards if you want.
 This will ensure that your computer is not polluted with libraries that you will not need any future, containing everything within the virtual machine.